sixpluszero/CS425/README.md

 # CS425
 We implemented the following projects from scratch.
+A project is always based on its previous project.
 The detailed description of each project is in the subfolder, the requirements' pdf and the report.

 ### MP1: Distributed Log Querier
 Implemented a "grep" function to query distributed log files on multiple machines.